 Somewhat surprisingly, to me at least, is that while you can find almost anything online there is no good resource for learning how to generate leads.
-Sure, there’s plenty of info on tactics (e.g., social media), techniques (e.g., Unicorn Marketing), and tools (e.g., Sumo), but all of this is useless if it's not applied to a process.
+Sure, there’s plenty of info on marketing tactics (e.g., social media), techniques (e.g., Unicorn Marketing), and tools (e.g., Sumo), but all of this is useless if it's not applied to a process.
 It’s kind of like fishing.
 You have your rod, reel, and lures, but if you don’t know where and how to fish you’re wasting your time.

-What is missing is something that provides instruction on how to use all of the tools, channels, and tactics to get leads . . . a process to follow that results in successful lead gen campaigns.
+What is missing is something that provides instruction on how to use all of the different marketing tools, channels, and tactics to get leads . . . a process to follow that results in successful lead gen campaigns.
 In short, a system by which leads can be generated on a consistent and predictable basis – a lead generation system.

 A lead generation system must consist of the following:

 - A focus on a single product or service

 - Persona creation

 - Content & messaging optimization